Chart Color Schemes

 Yangebup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yangebup's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Yangebup's dwelling structure in its latest Census comprised 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Perth metro's 81.2% houses and 18.8% other dwellings.
-Home ownership in Yangebup was at 26.6%, similar to the Perth metro figure, with mortgaged dwellings accounting for 52.9% and rented dwellings at 20.5%.
-The median monthly mortgage repayment was $1,733, lower than the Perth metro average of $1,950.
-The median weekly rent in Yangebup was $350, compared to Perth metro's $370.
+Home ownership in Yangebup stood at 26.6%, mirroring Perth metro's figure, with the rest of dwellings either mortgaged (52.9%) or rented (20.5%).
+The median monthly mortgage repayment in Yangebup was $1,733, lower than Perth metro's average of $1,950.
+The median weekly rent in Yangebup was recorded at $350, compared to Perth metro's $370.
 Nationally, Yangebup's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing